Adnerb1107/BlogPosts/README.md

 # BlopPosts
-this is a projecto to save posts
+this is a project to practice git and github